Exactly solvable models for 2+1D topological phases derived from crossed modules of semisimple Hopf algebras: Some particular cases of the model

 So the edge projectors $E_{t_1}=E_{t_1}^{\delta_{1_X}}$ and $E_{t_2}=E_{t_2}{\delta_{1_X}}$ are:

-\begin{remark} {Later on in Subsubsection \ref{sec:gsXY}, we will consider the action groupoid $X//Y$ of the action of $Y$ on $X$ such that $y\lact x:=f(y)x$.
+\begin{remark} {Later on in \S\ref{sec:gsXY}, we will consider the action groupoid $X//Y$ of the action of $Y$ on $X$ such that $y\lact x:=f(y)x$; conventions for action groupoids are as in \S\ref{gsdgoxo}.
 Note that the edge projector on a dual edge coloured as $x \xrightarrow{y} x'$, where $x,x' \in X$ and $y \in Y$, hence chooses the configurations that make $x \xrightarrow{(x,y)} x'$ an arrow in the action groupoid $X//Y$.
 This will play a key role in determining the ground-state space of the $\ooXY$-model.} \end{remark}